v0ncent/ExtremeViolence.org/src/routes/(comic)/Nausea/+page.md

 ---
 title: Nausea
-slug: Nausea
+slug: nausea
-coverImage: /images/comics/Nausea/1.jpg
+coverImage: /images/comics/nausea/1.jpg
-date: 2021-05-03T05:32:34Z
+date: 2025-06-20T05:14:55.830Z
 excerpt: Comics
 series: false
-description: A visceral exploration of existential dread and physical discomfort, this comic delves into the raw emotions of nausea both as a physical sensation and a metaphor for life's overwhelming moments.
+description: A man goes on a date with a cute girl.
+Can he control his nerves ?
+Better yet keep the contents of his stomach down?
+Come find out in this visceral exploration of existential dread and physical discomfort.
 tags:
   - comic
 ---